 Engineer and Entrepreneur

 In July 2020, Smith and the PCF announced a new effort to develop a genetics-based test for early detection of prostate cancer.
-The test is expected to be especially helpful in detecting early-stage disease in African American men, who are at the highest risk of developing prostate cancer compared to any other race or ethnicity.
-In fact, in a paper published in Nature Genetics Journal (January, 2021) research shows that men of African ancestry are twice as likely to inherit a prostate cancer risk compared to men of European ancestry.
-This evidence will contribute to the next step in efforts to employ early detection precision medicine to save lives.
+The test is expected to be especially helpful in detecting early-stage disease in Black men, who have the highest risk of developing prostate cancer compared to any other race or ethnicity.
+A paper published in Nature Genetics Journal (January, 2021) presents research that shows that men of African ancestry are twice as likely to inherit a prostate cancer risk compared to men of European ancestry.
+Another recent study, led by the Keck School of Medicine at the University of Southern California and supported by Smith, identified nine genetic markers, primarily or exclusively found in Black men, that allow physicians to identify at-risk men before they develop the disease.
+This evidence will help contribute to the next step in efforts to employ early detection precision medicine to save lives.

-Smith stated in the July 2020 announcement that gaining knowledge about African American men’s “risk profile and applying this knowledge earlier with strategic detection, care, and decisions about cancer risk management is of utmost importance to address health inequity in the U.S.” The goal is to keep the test cost affordable and accessible to all men, and it will be available through the PCF’s Center of Excellence network at Veterans Affairs (VA) medical centers around the country.
+Smith stated in the July 2020 announcement that gaining knowledge about Black men’s “risk profile and applying this knowledge earlier with strategic detection, care and decisions about cancer risk management is of utmost importance to address health inequity in the U.S.” The goal is to keep the test cost affordable and accessible to all men, and it will be available through the PCF’s Center of Excellence network at Veterans Affairs (VA) medical centers around the U.S.

-In 2018, Smith made the largest donation ever in support of prostate cancer research aimed at helping African American men.
-His $2.5 million gift led to the establishment of the Robert Frederick Smith Precision Oncology Center of Excellence in Chicago, located at the Jesse Brown VA Medical Center.
+In 2018, Smith made the largest donation ever in support of prostate cancer research aimed at helping Black men.
+His $2.5 million gift led to the establishment of the Robert Frederick Smith Precision Oncology Center of Excellence in Chicago, IL, located at the Jesse Brown VA Medical Center.

-The gift targets care specifically for African American men, who are more vulnerable to prostate cancer and often underserved in regards to medical care.
-Announced on Martin Luther King, Jr., Day, Smith took the opportunity to recognize Dr. King’s “message of service and of equality” while stating his desire to “do right by those brave veterans who serve our country, and…change the odds for millions of African American men who should be surviving prostate cancer.”
+The gift targets care specifically for Black men, who are more vulnerable to prostate cancer and often underserved with regard to medical care.
+Announced on Martin Luther King, Jr., Day, Smith took the opportunity to recognize Dr. King’s “message of service and of equality” while stating his desire to “do right by those brave veterans who serve our country, and… change the odds for millions of African American men who should be surviving prostate cancer.”

 Read more about Smith’s 2018 gift.